blndgs/protocol_registry/docs/00_protocol.md

     // GetType returns the protocol type.
     GetType() ProtocolType

+    // GetName returns the human-readable name of the protocol.
+    GetName() string

+    // GetVersion returns the version of the protocol.
+    GetVersion() string

     // GetContractAddress returns the contract address for a specific chain.
     GetContractAddress(chainID *big.Int) common.Address

+   // GetBeneficiaryOwner determines the ultimate beneficiary owner for the token to be minted.
+    GetBeneficiaryOwner(params TransactionParams) common.Address
 }

 // ProtocolConfig contains configuration data for initializing a protocol. type ProtocolConfig struct {
     RPCURL   string
+    Name     string
+    Version  string
     ChainID  *big.Int
     Contract common.Address
     ABI      abi.ABI